First To Know Weather

 Rafael Steering Wednesday 2pm.png

-Rafael then heads for cooler sea surface temperatures and increased wind shear in the northern side of the Gulf which helps to weaken the system back to a tropical storm late week as it churns over the waters by late-week and early weekend.
+Rafael then heads for cooler sea surface temperatures and increased wind shear in the northern side of the Gulf which helps to weaken the system back to a tropical storm late week as it churns over the waters this weekend.

 Sea Surface Temperatures 11042024.png

-The biggest local impacts from future Rafael at this time are likely to be some increased rain chances, rip currents, and some rough surf for boaters and coastal areas.
-The time frame would be mid to late week.
+The biggest local impacts from future Rafael at this time are likely to be some increased rain chances, rip currents, and some rough surf for boaters and coastal areas through the end of the week.
+The weekend will bring only spot shower chances, but warm and humid conditions stick around.

 This storm is not Milton or Helene, but we will keep a close eye on the tropics as we head into the end of hurricane season which is November 30th.